natemunk/jovo-cli/docs/README.md

 Currently, these integrations are available for the Jovo CLI:

 - [Amazon Alexa](https://www.jovo.tech/marketplace/platform-alexa/project-config): Build and deploy project files to the Alexa Developer Console
-- [Google Assistant](https://www.jovo.tech/marketplace/platform-googleassistant/project-config): Build and deploy project files to the Actions on Google Console
 - [Serverless](https://www.jovo.tech/marketplace/target-lex): Deploy your Jovo code using the Serverless Framework

 ## Extend the Jovo CLI